 Requests for residential exemptions must be submitted to the Coordinator for Residence Life by filling out a Commuter Form, which must state the reason for the request and provide a local address and telephone number.
 Other documents may be required to verify need for the exception.
 Commuter students are expected to provide a local phone or cell phone number.
+All docu7mentation must be submitted within 14 days of completing the commuter form.
 Please be aware that very few exemptions are granted.